 - Bring a hat, sunscreen, water and money for the gift shop.

-Is this a sponsored post?: Yes, however my experiences and thoughts are my own!
+Is this a sponsored post?: Yes, our Cape Spear Lighthouse National Historic Site adventure is sponsored.
+However, my experiences and thoughts are my own!

 Read more about our East Coast Adventures here: